KhaledPakizeh/Embedded-Real-Time-Applications/README.md

 - Interprocess commuincations (IPC)
   - Used FIFOs to have threads exchange data sufficiently
  Link: [RTOS](https://github.com/Kpakizeh/Embedded-Real-Time-Applications/tree/master/RTOS)
+- Semaphores:
+  - Used semaphores as a (mutex) locks and for suffiecent CPU time usage (efficiency).

 ## Games
 ### **Donkey Kong Jr (Developed by Khaled) - Solo play**